 Gretchen’s recent positions include being a Mellon Postdoctoral Fellow in the Humanities at MIT, MetaLAB Fellow at Harvard University, Mary Catherine Mooney Fellow at the Boston Athenaeum, Everett Helm Visiting Fellow at Indiana University’s Lilly Library, and Affiliated Scholar at Kenyon College.
 Her work has been heavily influenced by residencies at artist colonies (most recently the Millay Colony), by collaborative practice, by cross-disciplinary inquiries, and by teaching at a number of colleges.
 Her recent courses include “Creative Writing and Visual Culture: Writing in the Museum” and “Creative Writing: (un)Writing the Book” (both at MIT) and “The Literary Hybrid/Book Arts” (at the Kenyon Review Writers’ Workshop), and she has taught a wide range of creative writing and literature courses at other colleges.
 She also regularly gives invited lectures and readings, recently including New York University, Princeton University, Hampshire College, Hamilton College, the New York Art Book Fair @ PS1/MoMA, and elsewhere.
 Working at the intersection of literature, art history, book history, museum studies, disability studies, digital humanities, and music, her research explores aesthetics of deformity, museology as narrative strategy, poetics of (dis)embodiment / (in)accessibility / author(ity), literary appropriations of music, and the body of the book.

 Gretchen holds degrees from Princeton University (BA, summa cum laude), Columbia University (MFA), and the University of Missouri (PhD), as well as a Preparatory Certificate in Voice from the San Francisco Conservatory of Music.
 Among other projects, she is working on a book, Ugliness: A Cultural History (for Reaktion Books) and a new novel, while continuing the collaborative deformation of her Galerie de Difformité (participation invited at: difformite.wordpress.com).
-She also is engaged in other collaborations and recently completed an opera libretto for a chamber opera, Cassandra in the Temples, being composed by Elena Ruehr (to be performed by the Grammy-award winning NY vocal ensemble, Roomful of Teeth, at MIT).
+She also is engaged in other collaborations and recently completed an opera libretto for a chamber opera, Cassandra in the Temples, being composed by Elena Ruehr (to be performed by the Grammy-winning NY vocal ensemble, Roomful of Teeth, at MIT).
 Gretchen recently received an NEH grant to spend this summer studying in Greece to help support this project.
 A fifth-generation Californian, she lives with her husband and their shepherd mutt in Santa Cruz.